Best 17 Vegan Restaurants in Paris Every Vegan Needs to Know

 Starting with fried rice, lemongrass “beef” skewers, shrimp ravioli and Peking “duck,” you won’t despite there being such a large menu, you won’t be able to notice the differences between these dishes and their “original” versions.

-Furthermore, all of them are vegetarian and vegan excluding the “Tien Hiang cauldron,” which contains cheese.
+Furthermore, all of them are vegan excluding the “Tien Hiang cauldron,” which contains cheese.

 You can try vegan shrimp ravioli, black pepper vegan beef cauldron, Phô soup or the vegan Peking “duck.”